Political Campaigns Reminded of Rules Regarding Temporary Signs

 - No signs may be placed in the right-of-way.

-City Code Enforcement has asked all candidates to relocate any errant signs.
+City Code Enforcement will ask candidates to relocate any errant signs.

 The city’s sign code’s primary purpose is to ensure public safety.
 For example, signs in the right-of-way and those placed too close to the road can distract drivers or obstruct their view.